Skip to content

 Roof Sheathing Code Requirements by Jurisdiction

 It's important to know the roof sheathing code adopted by the local jurisdiction.
 Even though not all jurisdictions demand a permit for roof sheathing work, any repairs must nonetheless adhere to the relevant code that is in force at the time of the work.
-The roof sheathing code that was in effect at the time of the roof original construction should also be known in order to confirm the roof cover's compliance.
+The roof sheathing code that was in effect at the time of the roof's original construction should also be known in order to confirm the roof cover's compliance.

 When roofing contractors and insurance adjusters have questions about local requirements, they often have to directly contact the relevant authority.
 The "building department" or "building inspection department" of the village, town, city, or county where the building is located is often responsible for this.
 Building officials are often helpful contacts for construction contractors and insurance adjusters and can answer many questions regarding which roofing products and processes are allowed in the jurisdiction.